 - 1. Assign an IP address to the device.
+Use SINEC PNI for this.

-You can do this with the PST tool. - Once you have assigned the IP address, you can communicate with the FTP server integrated in the boot loader. - 2.
-Send a firmware file to the X-200 IE switch using FTP.
-You can use any FTP client to do this
+Once you have assigned the IP address, you can communicate with the FTP server integrated in the boot loader. - 2.
+Send a firmware file to the IE Switch X-200 using FTP.
+You can use any FTP client to do this.
 Use the following connection settings for FTP access:

-- User name: siemens
+User name: siemensPassword: siemens

-- Password: siemens

-- Transmission mode: Binary
+Transmission mode: Binary